The Walls Are Way Too Thin

-The Walls Are Way Too Thin is the second extended play (EP) by English singer-songwriter Holly Humberstone.
-It was released on 5 November 2021, by Interscope Records.
+The Walls Are Way Too Thin is the second extended play (EP) by the English singer-songwriter Holly Humberstone, released on 5 November 2021 by Interscope Records.

 Release

-On 5 August 2021, Holly Humberstone announced the release of her second EP The Walls Are Way Too Thin alongside co-writer Matty Healy (The 1975).
+On 5 August 2021, Holly Humberstone announced the release of her second EP The Walls Are Way Too Thin alongside co-writer Matty Healy of the 1975.

 Critical reception

 The Walls Are Way Too Thin was met with widespread critical acclaim from critics.
-At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 86 based on 4 reviews, which indicates “universal acclaim”.
+At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 86 based on 4 reviews, which indicates "universal acclaim".

 In a review for Gigwise, writer Harrison Smith wrote: "Humberstone dives headfirst into first-person narratives, romantic woes and poignant self-discovery on this latest offering.
 The charming lyrical honesty, infectious groove and playful energy throughout make The Walls Are Way Too Thin a coltish example of Humberstone's dynamic talent and spirit.
 At Under the Radar, Andy Von Pip said: "The Walls Are Way Too Thin EP provides proof positive that Humberstone is perhaps the brightest Gen Z singer/songwriter to emerge from the U.K. in quite some time.
 The EP deals with a sense of displacement, of messy relationships, of things falling apart, both physically and emotionally, and attempting to move on whilst trying to find your place in the world."